Orthodontic Emergencies:What Pittsburgh Families Should Know

 - 2 min read

-If you or your child is in braces or using aligners like Invisalign®, it's possible you’ll experience a minor orthodontic emergency.
+If you or your child is in braces or using aligners like Invisalign®, you may experience a minor orthodontic emergency.
 Whether it’s a broken bracket, a loose wire, or a poking wire, knowing what to do can help relieve discomfort and prevent further complications.

-At our offices in Allison Park and Pleasant Hills, we help patients throughout the greater Pittsburgh area, including the North Hills, South Hills, and surrounding neighborhoods.
+At our offices in Allison Park and Pleasant Hills, we assist patients throughout the greater Pittsburgh area, including the North Hills, South Hills, and surrounding neighborhoods.

-Not all discomfort is a true emergency, but some issues do require prompt attention.
+Not all discomfort qualifies as a true emergency, but some issues require prompt attention.
 Common orthodontic emergencies include:

 Loose or poking wire